Blog

 Electric furnaces, on the other hand, tend to have a lower upfront purchase price and are simpler to install.
 They are a great solution for homes that don't have access to a gas line.
 While their operating costs can be higher, modern electric furnaces have become much more efficient.
 Our team can help you explore all your heating system options to find the right fit.

-Central Air vs. Ductless Mini-Splits
+Central Air vs. Ductless Mini-Splits: The Pros and Cons

 For cooling, the two main players are central air conditioners and ductless mini-splits.
 Central air is the system most of us are familiar with.
 It uses a single outdoor unit connected to your furnace and a network of ducts to distribute cool air throughout your entire house.
 If your home already has ductwork in good condition, a new central AC unit is often the most straightforward upgrade.